 What is http.Transport?

-http.Transport implements the RoundTripper interface.
-It's designed to be used as the Transport field in http.Client, but it can also be used standalone for fine-grained control over HTTP requests.
+, but it can also be used standalone for fine-grained control over HTTP requests.

-Here's a basic example of how to create and use an http.Transport:
+Here's a basic example of how to create and use an http.Transport

 transport := &http.Transport{}